Internal Medicine at SKMCH&RC, Lahore

 Advanced Cardiac Life Support Course

 Training in both Basic Life Support (BLS) and Adult Cardiac Life Support (ACLS) is arranged monthly, in accordance with the guidelines of the British Heart Association.

-Clinical observer positions or electives are offered at the Department of Internal Medicine at SKMCH&RC to provide insight into the day-to-day responsibilities of physicians in their respective specialities.
+Clinical observer positions or electives are offered at the Department of Internal Medicine at SKMCH&RC, Lahore to provide insight into the day-to-day responsibilities of physicians in their respective specialities.
 This is an excellent opportunity for medical students or fresh graduates to observe patient care practices under the direct supervision and guidance of consultants.

 Observer positions are offered for four weeks.
 During these four weeks, students get the opportunity to rotate through general Internal Medicine and sub-speciality out-patient clinics (Pulmonology, Gastroenterology, Palliative Care, Infectious Diseases, Endocrinology, Psychiatry, and Cardiology) and to participate in inpatient rounds and to observe consultations.
 They also rotate through the Emergency Assessment Room (EAR) and the Intensive Care Unit (ICU).

-As a part of medical / speciality teams, students participate in all clinical and teaching activities of the respective team that they are attached with.
+As a part of medical / speciality teams, students participate in all clinical and teaching activities of the respective team that they are assigned.
 A schedule of daily activities, as well as orientation to relevant policies, is provided to all the students at the time of commencement of their attachment to the Department.